ThorstenBr/FloppyEmuDiskIIEnclosure/README.md

 ![Wiring3](/resources/Wiring3.jpg?raw=true)

 ## 3D Print
 3D printing is straight forward.
+The models should be printed with their flat side facing downwards.
+Preferably use white or light gray filament for the top shell, base plate, and for the rear panel.
+Use black filament for the front panel and the buttons.

-The models are optimized to reduce 3D "supports".
-Most overhangs are designed, so most 3D printers will be able to print these without supports.
+The models are optimized to reduce 3D "supports", however, the top shell and the front panel still need "supports" to be enabled when printing.
+The buttons should be printed without supports.

 The large grooves on the top shell do require supports though - since this model should be printed upside down:

 ![3DPrint1](/resources/3D_Print1.jpg?raw=true)